Eight reasons you should update and upgrade your website now

 How people search for changes, too.
 People are using voice search, which often leads to exploring with questions.
 Language evolves, too, and people will sometimes use different combinations of words than they did just a few years ago.
 As people update their language, you should update your website language to match how they search.
 Re-optimizing your website makes sense.

 If nothing was to change in the search engines or with the searchers, you could boost your SEO by updating your content.
 That’s because the search engines like serving fresh content to their users, so they track how recently a web page was updated.

 7. Update your website to reflect changes to your business

-Of course, the most urgent need for a new or updated website is a change in your business.
+Of course, the most urgent need for a new or updated website is a change in your industry.
 You might have added or withdrawn a product line.
 You might have added maintenance plans or locations.
 There are thousands of ways your business might have changed, and sometimes the website needs an overhaul to accommodate the changes.

-8. Mobile-first indexing
+8. Mobile-first indexing – started in July 2019

 Mobile-first indexing means Google predominantly uses the mobile version of the content for indexing and ranking.
 Historically, the index primarily used the desktop version of a page’s content when evaluating the relevance of a page to a user’s query.

-An upgraded website means new business
+An upgraded website means new business.

 Website tips and resources: